jatindotdev/tinybits/README.md

 `api` - A Golang server that handles the URL shortening and redirection
 <br>
-`app` - A Remix app that provides a UI for managing the shortened URLs
+`client` - A Remix app that provides a UI for managing the shortened URLs

 ## Getting Started